Laclede median real estate price is $172,163, which is less expensive than 73.5% of Missouri neighborhoods and 84.9% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Laclede.
 The current real estate vacancy rate here is 16.4%.
 This is higher than the rate of vacancies in 82.0% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Laclede neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Laclede neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 59.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you're looking for a great spot to raise a family, then look no further than the Laclede neighborhood.
 NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 11.4% of family-friendly neighborhoods across the state of Missouri.
 In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
 In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.